VaughanSampson/UnityEasyBindingsInput/README.md

 }
 ```

-## Methods within an initialized UnityEasyPlayerBindings object can be called to control user input bindings.
+## Methods within an initialized UnityEasyPlayerBindings object should be called to change, save and load user input bindings.